awsdocs/amazon-emr-management-guide/doc_source/emr-plan-docker.md

 ]
 ```

-To launch an Amazon EMR 6\.0\.0 cluster with this configuration using the AWS Command Line Interface \(AWS CLI\), create a file named `container-executor.json` with the contents of the preceding container\-executor JSON configuration\.
+To launch an Amazon EMR 6\.0\.0 cluster with this configuration using the AWS Command Line Interface \(AWS CLI\), create a file named `container-executor.json` with the contents of the preceding ontainer\-executor JSON configuration\.
 Then, use the following commands to launch the cluster\.

 ```
 export KEYPAIR=<Name of your Amazon EC2 key-pair>